 None of this is to say that my subjective taste plays no part whatsoever.
 Of course it does.
 I have a weakness for certain kinds of fantasy, for a start, and I’m English, so I am biased towards my tradition, and I live in a decadent society on the point of collapse, and therefore favour subversion.
 On the whole though, what follows are works which are a lot bigger than me.
 That’s what quality is, something which brings to the self that which is beyond the self, and beyond the self-reinforcing society which it is tragically, and comically, a part of.

 And so we do have a unifying theme.
+Sort of.
 These books are all, to a greater or lesser (sometimes much lesser) extent, outsider literature.
 Not in a trivially literal sense (e.g. that of an ethnic outsider), but in that they speak to what lies outside the given — the known, or the knowable.
 This is why merely enjoyable and satisfying authors, such as Edgar Allen Poe and J.R.R.
-Tolkein, are not here, good as they are, because these insiders, and many like them, did not have to struggle to grasp the fundamentally mysterious, to bring a radical truth back to a world which is so resistant to it.
+Tolkien, are not here, good as they are, because these insiders, and many like them, did not have to struggle to grasp the fundamentally mysterious, to bring a radical truth back to a world which is so resistant to it.

 A final note.
 I do not wish to suggest that these hundred books are a literary standard, neither am I am not proposing, by way of my choices, a theory theory.
 Lists like these are really just, as Northrop Frye reminds us, parlour games, but they are useful and, more’s the point for me, they are an opportunity to share a few praiseful observations on my favourite texts.

 1: Adorno, Theodore; Horkheimer, Max Dialectic of Enlightenment.
-Classic critique,4 from the Godfathers of the Frankfurt School, of Enlightenment thought,5 the alienating command-mentality of civilised rationalism that has terminated in a machine-like intellectual world that commodifies individuality and sells it back to us.
-Adorno’s style is often insurmountably obscure6 which, as with that of his primary influences, Kant, Hegel and Heidegger, is evidence of confusion and triviality.
+Classic critique,5 from the Godfathers of the Frankfurt School, of Enlightenment thought,6 the alienating command-mentality of civilised rationalism that has terminated in a machine-like intellectual world that commodifies individuality and sells it back to us.
+Adorno’s style is often insurmountably obscure7 which, as with that of his primary influences, Kant, Hegel and Heidegger, is evidence of confusion and triviality.
 Nevertheless, like his forebears, there is still more page-for-page insights in his work than can be found in 300 pages of most books.
 Two examples: ‘Under the given conditions, exclusion from work means mutilation, not only for the unemployed but also for people at the opposite social pole.
 Those at the top experience the existence with which they no longer need to concern themselves as a mere substrate, and are wholly ossified as the self which issues commands.’ and ‘It is a feature of the irrationally systematic nature of this society that it reproduces, passably, only the lives of its loyal members.’
 Despite his wilful obscurantism, it’s worth making the effort with Adorno, by which I mean wading through the turgid swamp until you reach dry land, because when he wants to be understood Adorno cuts right through the shallow either-or fakery of the modern world, touching the enigmatic primal heart of existence.
 Herbert Marcuse’s One Dimensional Man, something of a follow-up, and not exactly pool-side reading either, is also overflowing with acute observations on the modern condition.

 2: Akutagawa, Ryunosuke.
 Rashomon and Seventeen Other Stories.
 Akutagawa’s stories mix sweet sorrow, grotesque weirdness and the kind of subtlety that makes you warm with hazy pleasure when you detect it — or even (no matter) have it explained to you.
 The high-point for me is the black-comic heartbreaker Green Onions, but Akutagawa is rightly famous for his chilling horror stories; Hell Screen, In A Bamboo Grove and the schizoid conclusion to his grim autobiography…